mitchellrj/mr.jeffries/README.rst

 mr.jeffries
 ===========

 mr.jeffries likes to watch.
-He is all up in your shit and will tell anyone he can about it.
+He is all up in your business and will tell anyone he can about it.

 mr.jeffries is a monitoring tool for Plone.
 Instead of just logging